hubmapconsortium/py-hubmap-inventory/README.md

 * a TSV with all file level features
 * a JSON file with basic metadata information and file manifest
 * a compressed JSON file

+## Before you continue...
+Read this

+* this package needs access to the file system.
+* protected and public published datasets can be processed on `HIVE` by the `hive` user
+* public published datasets can be processed on `Bridges2` by any user (data is public)
+* there is a bottleneck associated with the maximum number of files that can be processed at once.
+The magic number is `ncores = 25`.
 ## About the JSON file
 The JSON file is a dictionary style structure with dataset and file level information.
 The keys of this dictionary are